 The PhD program in Computational Biology is training the next generation of scientists who will develop and apply novel computational, mathematical, and statistical techniques to problems in the life sciences.
 The program is based within Brown's Center for Computational Molecular Biology, which is composed of scholars drawn from computer science, evolutionary biology, mathematics, and molecular and cellular biology.
 Students may also choose a biomedical informatics track within the computational molecular biology PhD program.
 Degrees offered: PhD, MD/PhD

-The Graduate Program in Ecology and Evolutionary Biology is for students who plan to pursue a career that includes research in the fields of ecology and environmental science, organismal biology, and/or evolutionary biology.
+The Graduate Program in Ecology, Evolution, and Organismal Biology is for students who plan to pursue a career that includes research in the fields of ecology and environmental science, organismal biology, and/or evolutionary biology.
 Students may choose from an array of training partnerships that include computational molecular biology and biomedical engineering.
 Degrees offered: PhD, MD/PhD

 Molecular Biology, Cell Biology and Biochemistry